proy9714/priyadarshi-digital-garden/_notes/Interview Questions.md

 These techniques, alone or in combination, can help mitigate overfitting and improve the model's ability to generalize well to unseen data.
 It's important to strike a balance between model complexity and the amount of available data to achieve the best trade-off between underfitting and overfitting.

 <hr>

+#### Also practice linear regression and logistic regression codes.